grzesiek-galezowski/tdd-ebook/manuscript/050_Its_Not_a_Test.md

 Let's look at those (only!) three lines of code and imagine that the production code that makes this "test" pass does not exist yet.
 What can we learn from these three lines about what this production code needs to supply?
 Count with me:

 1. We need a reporting feature.
-2. We need to support a notion of users and privileges.
+2. We need to support the notion of users and privileges.
-3. We need to support a concept of power user, who is either an administrator or an auditor.
+3. We need to support the concept of a power user, who is either an administrator or an auditor.
 4. Power users need to be allowed to use the reporting feature (note that it does not specify which other users should or should not be able to use this feature -- we would need a separate "test" for that).

 Also, we are already after the phase of designing an API (because the test is already using it) that will fulfill the need.
 Don't you think this is already quite some information about the application functionality from just three lines of code?